Turning Hindsight into Foresight

 —HERSH SHEFRIN, Finance and the Psychology of Investing

-And we take Hersh Shefrin's advice quite seriously and try not to play Monday morning quarterback.
+We take Hersh Shefrin’s advice to heart and try not to fall into the trap of Monday morning quarterbacking.

 What we learn from our experience we incorporate into our tools.
 All our applications are in the process of constant improvement.
-But we don't apply blindly freshly acquired hindsight knowledge as we don't believe in one size fits all, each situation is different.
+The lessons we learn from our own experience are baked right into our tools, which are always evolving and improving.
+We don’t just blindly apply whatever hindsight we gain; there’s no one-size-fits-all solution, and every market situation is unique.

 more ...